 “You are going to lose your family’s farm?
 But, that is a farm that has been in our family for generations.”
 Said the queen, releasing the magical grip on Gemma.

 “I know, and I was thinking that you could help me.”
-Gemma said to the queen, in the way that only a child could get away with speaking to someone who in fact, held all of the cards.
+Gemma said to the queen, in the way that only a child could get away with speaking to someone who in fact, had all of the power.

 Gemma thought for a little while.
 “I have an idea.
 If you help me make a quilt out of these fine fabrics, I can sell it.
 Many people will be impressed with the quality and want to know where I got it from.
 I can lead them to you…and after saving my farm, you can have my skin or the pick of any of the other people’s skin who come to see you to buy your fabrics.”
 Gemma reasoned.